rage/programming-23/data/index.md

 Live lectures can be followed on Thursdays at 10:15 in [Zoom](https://helsinki.zoom.us/j/61997878100?pwd=VkJYZmRoN1M5R21uZVlFaUdkYlJDUT09) (Link updated for Advanced Course!)

+There is no lecture on Thursday 9.11.2023.
+Instead the lecture will be held on Monday 13.11.2023 at 12:15 in the same zoom link as above.

 The lecture recordings are shared on this page after the lectures.

 Please note, that exam dates and similar information in the older recordings may not concern this year's course.